sicau-hsuyang/rollup-plugin-auto-export-lib-version/README.md

 ## **Introduction**

-This plugin helps you automatically add a `VERSION` field to your bundled library.
-The `VERSION` field can be exposed in your library for better version tracking and external use.
+This plug-in helps you automatically add a 'VERSION' field to the packaged library entry file.
+This field allows you to easily expose version information for version management and use.

 ## **Installation**